netsys-lab/panapi/doc/Implementation.md

-While it _is_ possible to access struct fields using strings in Go, the process has some overhead and ignores the benefits of Go's static type system "in favor of" unneccessary runtime errors.
+While it _is_ possible to access struct fields using strings in Go, the process has some overhead and ignores the benefits of Go's static type system "in favor of" unnecessary runtime errors.
 Using reflection, it _would_ be possible to have fuzzy string matching against struct field names.
 A `Set` function could store a value for a property name, which is stripped of case and non-alphabetic characters before being matched against the (equally stripped) exported field names of the struct.
-The type of value can be checked for "assignability" to the type of the targeted property field and otherwise return an error.
+The type of value can be checked for "assign-ability" to the type of the targeted property field and otherwise return an error.
 This function would allow you to say:

 ```Go